 After the interview, reflect on your performance and seek feedback from trusted sources, such as mentors, career advisors, or interview coaches.
 Again, take notes of areas of improvement and incorporate them into your preparation for future interviews.

-Fixed-Rate Bonds: Fixed-rate corporate bonds, also known as vanilla bonds, pay the bondholders a predetermined amount as interest.
-The coupon rate is fixed at the time of issuance of such bonds and does not change throughout the tenure of the bonds.
+Fixed-Rate Bonds: Also known as conventional bonds, offer bondholders a predetermined (fixed) amount as interest coupon throughout the tenor of the bond.
+The coupon rate is fixed at the time of issuance of such bonds and does not change throughout the tenure.
+Investors receive predictable cash flows, making them suitable for conservative income-focused portfolios.
+These bonds are common among corporate issuers and government bonds.

-Convertible Bonds: Convertible bonds are hybrid bonds that have the option to be converted to stocks based on the underlying asset of the bond.
-Once the bonds are converted to regular shares, the bondholders become shareholders and the issuer is not liable to pay interest in the future.
+Convertible Bonds: These bonds are hybrid securities that have the option to be converted to stocks based on the underlying asset.
+Once the bonds are converted to regular stocks, the bondholders become equity shareholders, and the bond issuer is no longer liable to pay interest coupons to them.
+These bonds are attractive to investors seeing upside potential with downside protection.

-Investment Grade Bonds: Investment-grade bonds are those corporate bonds that have a credit rating higher than BBB- and go up to the highest possible rating of AAA.
-Investment-grade bonds are issued by financially strong companies and have a negligible possibility of default on payments.
+Investment Grade Bonds: These bonds are securities with high credit ratings (typically BBB- and above by SnP or Baa3 and above by Moody's) to the highest possible rating of AAA.
+Investment-grade bonds are issued by financially strong companies and institutions with a negligible possibility of default on payments.
+These bonds offer lower yield income but also come with lower default risk, suitable for conservative investors and institutional portfolios.

 What are Treasury bill rates?
 And how are their daily rates determined, including the significance of the Bank Discount Rate and the Coupon Equivalent Yield?